Play of the Game - Illustration by Jung Park

 As a Magic player you’ve likely struggled with getting your friends into the game if they aren’t already.
 Magic has a lot of barriers to entry for new players, and your friends aren’t likely to want to spend a ton of money on cards they don’t think they’ll use if you don’t manage to hook them right away with a fun experience.
 Luckily WotC is constantly trying to create new products that can help players introduce their friends to the game, including the Game Night boxes.

-Magic: The Gathering Game Night is a series of products that Wizards has released, each of which includes five Magic precons and some other helpful materials so players are ready to go right out of the box.
+Magic: The Gathering Game Night is a series of products, each of which includes five Magic precons and some other helpful materials so players are ready to go right out of the box.
 There’s one deck for each of Magic’s five colors, and each deck includes a single card only available through the Game Night box.
 The game can be played in traditional one-on-one style or with up to five players in a way similar to Commander.

 It’s important to consider the cards in each deck and your reason to buy it when deciding which Game Night product is best for you.
 Here’s what I think the best Game Night box is overall, along with some that might be better for specific players!